webplatform/docs/css/properties/border-top-color/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 |Checked_Out=No
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Sets the color of an element's top border.}}
+{{Summary_Section|Sets the color of an element's top border.

+Some browsers do not recognize color names, but all browsers should recognize RGB color values and display them correctly.
+}}
 {{CSS Property
+|Initial value=The value of the 'color' property
 |Applies to=All elements
 |Inherited=No
 |Media=visual
+|Computed value=when taken from the 'color' property, the computed value of 'color'; otherwise, as specified
 |Animatable=No
+|CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=color
 |Description=One of the color names or RGB values in the Color Table.